Explore UAB

 2017: The UAB Health System entered into a management relationship with Regional Medical Center of Central Alabama in Greenville, Alabama.

 January 30, 2018: UAB broke ground for Proton International at UAB.
-Planned for completion in 2020, UAB's new proton therapy center is a collaborative effort between UAB and Proton International.
+Completed in 2020, the new proton therapy center was a collaborative effort between UAB and Proton International.

 January 30, 2018: Amy Pauly named as the new head coach for Women's Volleyball.